 Sesame Street: Tiny Desk Concert

 Don't see the video above?
-Click here
+Click here.

 This just in: The Muppets have arrived at NPR!